FoamScience/configs.nvim/README.md

 nvim --cmd "lua vim.g.plugin_settings = 'ux=true,git=true,lsp=true'" file.cpp
 ```

-You can also load your custom configuration by putting it in `~/.config/nvim/lua/$USER/` where `$USER` is your username.
+You can also load your custom configuration by putting it in `~/.config/nvim/lua/$USER/` where `$USER` is your username:
-`config()` functions will be called from your custom lua files if they exist.
+- Files returning a table, with a `config()` function, will be considered as [Lazy.nvim] specs.
+- Everyting else just gets executed as a lua script

 > [!IMPORTANT]
 > Some plugin configurations will attempt to read user-specific options from the return table in